livecomsjournal/gmx_tutorials_livecoms/README.md

 ## List of Released Versions
 <!-- update this when you decide to release a version either by preprint or when submitted to LiveCoMS-->
 - v1.0: Submitted to LiveCoMS
+- v1.1: Revision in preparation for version 2.0

 ## Changelog
 <!-- Here, record summaries of important changes.
 A granular discussion of changes will be kept in GitHub by issue tracking.-->